The ITF World Champions Dinner is an annual event that takes place in Paris during the Roland Garros fortnight. In 2015, it was held on 2 June.

 The Philippe Chatrier Award is named after the late former French player, who dedicated his life to tennis.
 After his playing career ended, he went on to become a journalist and then the President of both the International Tennis Federation and French Tennis Federation.
 He also served as France's Davis Cup captain.

-Todd Woodbridge and Mark Woodforde received the Philippe Chatrier Award at the ITF World Champions Dinner in Paris on 3 June 2014.
+Mary Carillo received the Philippe Chatrier Award at the ITF World Champions Dinner in Paris on 2 June 2015.

 - 2014: Todd Woodbridge (AUS) and Mark Woodforde (AUS)